Cyfrin/audit-repo-cloner/README.md

 To use this, you'll need a [github personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 Please view the docs to set one up.

-You can then set it as an environment variable:
+You can then set it as an environment variable or input it via the CLI:

 ```bash
 export ACCESS_TOKEN=xxxxxx
 ```

-Or input it via the CLI (see below for an example)
+Note: this access token is encypted and added to the generated repo as a GitHub secret.
+It is only used to create the repo initially and allow the GitHub Action to run the report generator (fetching issues) in CI.
+Be sure to update the GitHub secret if you change your access token or it expires.

 # Example input and output